science of happiness | wellbeing blog

 His masterpiece “Man’s Search for Meaning” describes a path from despair to profound meaning and is one of the most influential books in the world.
 Frankl’s life story is a testament to the transformative power of purpose.

-He believed that man does not need a tensionless, calm, and quiet life “but rather the striving and struggling for a worthwhile goal, a freely chosen task.”
+He believed that man does not need a tensionless, calm, and quiet life, “but rather the striving and struggling for a worthwhile goal, a freely chosen task.”
 This is where deep fulfillment is drawn from.

 Wouldn’t you agree with Viktor E. Frankl that happiness isn’t the purpose of life?
 It is a life without the purpose and tension that makes us unhappy and causes mental issues.